pedro-gomes-92/scripter/README.md

 ### Run Project

-To start the project, just run the command
+To start the project, just open `debug` on the sidebar of the VSCode Editor and start

 ```
-npm start
+Run Extension (scripter)
 ```

 ### Run Tests